1993–94 Slovak Cup

 The 1993–94 Slovak Cup was the 25th season of Slovakia's annual knock-out cup competition and the first ever since the independence of Slovakia.
-It was ended on 7 June 1994 with the Final.
+It began on 4 August 1993 with the matches of first round and ended on 7 June 1994 with the final.
 The winners of the competition earned a place in the qualifying round of the UEFA Cup Winners' Cup.
 1. FC Košice were the defending champions (the last winner of the cup in Czechoslovak era).

 First round

+The fifteen games were played on 4 August 1993 and the match Spartak ZŤS Dubnica – MŠK Žilina was played on 8 August 1993.